melezhik/swat/README.md

 * **--ini** - test suite ini file path

 See [test suite ini file](#test-suite-ini-file) section for details.

+* **--debug|d** - sets value for swat debug parameter

+This is the same as debug variable , see (#swat-variables) section, but command line parameter takes higher priority:

+    debug=1 swat --debug 2 # set debug to 2

 # Running subset of stories